MoviePass enters 2019 with higher-priced plans and a new model

 With the new pricing, MoviePass said it can break even on the cost of tickets, as opposed to its previous business model where it actually lost money when a customer used the plan.
 Of course, that's the balance that endeared it to customers for a time after it slashed prices last year.

 From its inception a few years ago the service had charged $50 and then $35 per month before setting things on fire last year.
 Now it's tough to see if people will stick around for a package that's not as favorable.
+Now with a new EVP, Khalid Itum, taking over daily operations from CEO Mitch Lowe, the company is focused on a more normal plan of trying to drive viewers into theaters at previously off-peak times, instead of simply underpinning an advertising operation based on analytics.